 When is enough truly enough?

-Yesterday as I watched the news of yet another gun violence that took the lives of precious children, the same question haunted me again.
+Yesterday, as I watched the news of yet another gun violence that took the lives of precious children, the same question haunted me again.

 How many more children have to die before we change our gun laws?

-I remember one time when we lived in Tanzania, my father's friend visited us from Kenya.
-My father casually asked him about his life in Nairobi.
+I remember one time when we lived in Tanzania, my dad’s friend visited us from Kenya.
+My dad casually asked him about his life in Nairobi.
 His answer shifted my view of what safety meant.
 He said, "When I leave for work in the morning, I can’t help but wonder if my family will be alive when I come back in the evening, and my family wonders whether they will see me again."
 The poverty in the 90s had made this their new norm.

 When a person is hungry for days, maybe a human life becomes less valuable than stealing some money to feed themselves and their own family.
 But what kind of hunger stops our senators from voting for stricter background checks before gun sales?